-Evans’ Wife Hasn’t Visited Home Since She Got Married – Brother
+Evans’ wife hasn’t visited home since she got married – Brother

 - 0

-The elder brother of Mrs. Uchenna Precious Onwuamadike , wife of the dreaded kidnap kingpin, Mr. Chidumeme Onwuamadike, a.k.a Evans, Mr. Chukwuemeka Okoye said yesterday that his sister has not visited her village at Awo Oraifite in Ekwusigo Local Government Area of Anambra State since she got married in 2006.
+AWKA—THE elder brother of Mrs. Uchenna Precious Onwuamadike, wife of the dreaded kidnap kingpin, Mr. Chidumeme Onwuamadike, a.k.a Evans, Mr. Chukwuemeka Okoye said yesterday that his sister has not visited her village at Awo Oraifite in Ekwusigo Local Government Area of Anambra State since she got married in 2006.

 He said that he has not been communicating with his sister even on telephone, adding that he does not even know that she is married with five children.